What if my partner is paid in cash or is hiding money to avoid paying spousal support?

 Question & AnswerWhat if my partner is paid in cash or is hiding money to avoid paying spousal support?

-Tell them if they are not honest you will ask the court to .
+In these situations, you can ask the judge to .
 This means asking the judge to decide that your partner earns more than they say or can earn more.